UltraEngine/Documentation/introduction.md

 The default channel will contain the current stable build, which does not change.
 You can select a newer version and receive more frequent updates, but the releases will not be as thoroughly tested.
 If you want to switch channels, uninstall the engine and select a new channel to install.

-Once the game engine is installed you can press the launch button to run the [editor](editor.md) and begin building games.
+Once the game engine is installed you can press the launch button to run the editor.